Congress Playing Cards: Collector’s Guide

 History of Congress Playing Cards

-Congress playing cards were first introduced in 1881 by Russell & Morgan, the Cincinnati firm that would later become The United States Playing Card Company (USPCC).
+Congress playing cards were first introduced in 1881 by Russell & Morgan, the Cincinnati firm that would later become The United States Playing Card Company.
 Alongside brands such as Bicycle and Tally-Ho, Congress formed part of the foundation of modern American card manufacturing under what became USPCC.

 From the beginning, Congress occupied a premium position.
-The brand became known for decorative backs, higher-end finishes like the Cel-U-Tone (a smooth, linen-like texture for enhanced durability and handling), and careful attention to design details.
+The brand became known for decorative backs, careful presentation, higher-end finishes, and attention to design details.
 Early Congress decks were produced in poker size, matching the dominant format of the time and allowing the brand to sit alongside other premium poker decks on the table.

-As bridge gained dominance in the early 20th century, Congress transitioned away from poker size and moved fully into bridge-size cards.
+As bridge gained dominance in the early 20th century, Congress transitioned away from poker size and became strongly associated with bridge-size playing cards.
 That change reflected how the cards were actually being used: at bridge tables where elegance, legibility, and comfort in the hand mattered as much as durability.
-Today, modern Congress decks are bridge size only, a direct continuation of that shift toward dedicated bridge play.

 For more on Congress history, visit the World of Playing Cards or The Congress Guy.